|Applies to:||Original Policy Date:||Date of Last Review:||Approved by:|

 Under Florida Law, employers must provide employees up to three days of leave in a 12-month period if the employee or a family or household member is a victim of domestic or sexual violence.
 Florida Tech seeks to comply with these regulations and provide options for university employees dealing with situations related to domestic or sexual violence.

 This policy applies to all Florida Tech employees.
 The fiscal year of July 1 to June 30 will be considered the 12-month period.

 An employee who is a victim of domestic violence or sexual violence or who has a family or household member who is a victim of domestic violence or sexual violence may take up to three working days paid leave time within a 12-month period.
 Employees must exhaust any available annual vacation leave, personal leave and sick leave before requesting leave under this policy.

-Within the scope of this policy, you may use the leave time for the following:
+Within the scope of this policy, employees may use the leave time to:

 - Seek an injunction for protection against domestic violence, an injunction for the protection in cases of repeat violence, dating violence, or sexual violence.

 - Obtain medical care and/or medical health counseling for the employee, a family member, or household member to address physical or psychological injuries resulting from domestic violence or sexual violence.

 - Obtain services from a victim-services organization, including, but not limited to, a domestic violence shelter or program or a rape crisis center as a result of the act of domestic violence or sexual violence.

 - Make the employee's home secure from the perpetrator of the domestic violence or sexual violence or to seek new housing to escape the perpetrator.

 - Seek legal assistance in addressing issues arising from the act of domestic violence or sexual violence or to attend and prepare for court-related proceedings arising from the act of domestic violence or sexual violence.